 On March 17, 2004, UES filed its first annual reconciliation and rate filing with the NHPUC under its restructuring plan, seeking revised rates for the Transition Service Charge, Default Service Charge, Stranded Cost Charge, and External Delivery Charge.
-These rates are proposed to become effective on May 1, 2004.
-The net impact of all proposed rate changes for effect on May 1, 2004 (see discussion of UES' March 15, 2004 rate filing regarding PBOP costs, in "Other Regulatory Procedings, below) is a decrease of 1.4 percent.
-In this filing, UES is also seeking an accounting order to defer and amortize transaction and issuance costs associated with the reorganization of Concord Electric Company into Exeter & Hampton Electric Company to form UES.
+In this filing, UES also sought an accounting order to defer and amortize transaction and issuance costs associated with the merger of E&H with and into CECo to form UES.
+The NHPUC issued orders approving the deferal and proposed rates, as modified during the course of the proceeding, for effect on May 1, 2004.
+The net impact of the proposed rate changes (see discussion of UES' March 15, 2004 rate filing regarding PBOP costs, in "Other Regulatory Procedings, below) was a retail rate decrease of 1.8 percent.

 Wholesale Power Market Restructuring - FG&E, Unitil Power, and UES are members of NEPOOL.
 NEPOOL was formed in 1971 to assure reliable operation of the bulk power system in the most economic manner for the region.
 NEPOOL is governed by an agreement (NEPOOL Agreement) that is filed with and subject to the jurisdiction of the FERC.
-Under the NEPOOL Agreement and the NEPOOL Open Access Transmission Tariff

-(OATT), to which virtually all New England electric utilities are parties, substantially all operation and dispatching of electric generation and bulk transmission capacity in New England is performed on a regional basis.
+Under the NEPOOL Agreement and the NEPOOL Open Access Transmission Tariff (OATT), to which virtually all New England electric utilities are parties, substantially all operation and dispatching of electric generation and bulk transmission capacity in New England is performed on a regional basis.
 The NEPOOL Agreement and the OATT impose generating capacity and reserve obligations, and provide for the use of major transmission facilities and support payments associated therewith.
 The most notable benefits of NEPOOL are coordinated power system operation in a reliable manner and a supportive business environment for the development of a competitive electric marketplace.
 The regional bulk power system is operated by an independent corporate entity, the ISO-NE, in order to avoid any opportunity for conflicting financial interests between the system operator and the market-driven participants.